NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.7.5
+This update adds an option to require a phone, email address validation and a notification bubble showing the number of upcoming pending bookings in the admin area.

+#### 1.7.4
+This update fixes an issue with time restrictions when applied to the same day one month in advance.
+It also adds a technique to attempt to prevent duplicate submissions.
+Adds Polish translation.

 #### 1.7.3
 This minor maintenance update ensures scheduling restrictions are reflected in the date and time pickers.
 It also allows multiple email addresses to be used in location-specific admin notifications.